-Official nominating petition forms are available from OP&F through the executive director's office at 888-864-8363 extension 8352, Monday through Friday 8 a.m. to 4:30 p.m.
-EST. Nominating petitions are available from OP&F on or after Feb.
-4, 2019.
-These forms are also available on the OP&F website at www.op-f.org.
+Official nominating petition forms are available from OP&F through the executive director's office at 1-888-864-8363 extension 8352, Monday through Friday 8 a.m. to 4:30 p.m.
+EST. These forms are also available on the OP&F website at www.op-f.org.
+Candidates will be notified if they have qualified for the election.